-First: when employees of the engine factory are told that their salary would be paid in accordance to their needs but that they had to work according to their capacity, the best engineer of the company simply decides to leave.
+When employees of the engine factory are told that their salary would be paid in accordance to their needs but that they had to work according to their capacity, the best engineer of the company leaves.

-He estimates that the fruits of his work belong to him — because his own life belongs to him — and that his needed sacrifice for the less bright employees is inhumane for the reasons below.
+He estimates that the fruits of his work belong to him — because his own life belongs to him — and that his needed sacrifice for the less bright employees is inhumane.

 As all of the workers work according to their capacity, the most productive elements are asked to work harder to compensate for the lack of work of the less productive elements.

-This leads the consumers to exploit those that produce for an equal or a lesser pay — in other words, a condition close to slavery.
+This leads the consumers to exploit those that produce for equal or lesser pay — in other words, a condition close to slavery.

-In a communist system, everyone is entitled to a salary according to their needs.
-Who can estimate those needs?
-Oftentimes, it is a central entity.
+In a communist system, it is a central entity.
 The exercise of such power always leads to despotic drifts.